collective/plone.recipe.sublimetext/README.rst

 project-name
     Required: No

-    Default: if you have a existing `ST3`_ project file(settings file) in project/buildout root directory, ``plone.recipe.sublimetext`` will choose it as ``project-name``, other than project/buildout directory name will become as ``project-name``
+    Default: if you have a existing `ST3`_ project file(settings file) in project/buildout's root directory, ``plone.recipe.sublimetext`` will choose it as ``project-name``, other than project/buildout directory name will become as ``project-name``

-    The settings file name (no need to add suffix ``.sublime-project``)
+    Don't add suffix ``.sublime-project``, when you provide the project name.

 jedi-enabled
     Required: No

     Default: False

-    This option related to enable/disable Sublime `Jedi`_
+    This option is related to enable/disable Sublime `Jedi`_

 sublimelinter-enabled
     Required: No

     Default: False

-    Weather `Sublimelinter`_ you want to use this feature or not.
+    Whether `Sublimelinter`_'s features you want to use or not.

 sublimelinter-pylint-enabled
     Required: No

     Default: False

-    `Sublimelinter-Pylint`_ if you want to use or not; ``sublimelinter-enabled`` option will be respected, means if parent option is set as disabled but you enable this option will not work.
+     If you want to use `Sublimelinter-Pylint`_ or not; ``sublimelinter-enabled`` option will be respected, means if parent option is set as disabled but you enable this option will not work.

 sublimelinter-flake8-enabled
     Required: No

     Default: False

-    wheather you want to use `Sublimelinter-Flake8`_ or not.
+    Whether you want to use `Sublimelinter-Flake8`_ or not.
 Like ``sublimelinter-pylint-enabled`` parent option will be respected.

 sublimelinter-flake8-executable
     Required: No

     Default: False

-    Project specific `Flake8`_ executable path, this will gives you lots flexibility over using global `Flake8`_ executable, because each project might have separate `Python`_ version.
+    Project specific `Flake8`_ executable path, this will give you lots flexibility over using global `Flake8`_ executable, because each project might have separate `Python`_ version.

 anaconda-enabled
     Required: No

     Default: False

-    This option is related to weather you want to enable `Anaconda`_ the python IDE package!
+    This option is related to whether you want to enable `Anaconda`_ the all-in-one python IDE package!

 anaconda-linting-enabled
     Required: No